benfjohnson/developer-dot/avatax/errors/ParserUnterminatedValueError.md

 ## Explanation

-In your "$filter" parameter, you specified a condition that included a string that was not terminated with an apostrophe.
+In your `$filter` parameter, you specified a condition that included a string that was not terminated with an apostrophe.

-Please review your fetch request and check your "$filter" parameter carefully.
+Please review your fetch request and check your `$filter` parameter carefully.

+For more information on filtering, please read <a href="http://developer.avalara.com/avatax/filtering-in-rest/">Filtering In REST</a>